 Leveraging FTP (File Transfer Protocol) Upload and SFTP (SSH File Transfer Protocol) are effective options if your business contains a diverse product library.
 Both FTP and SFTP allow file sizes up to 1 GB.

 Though the two are very similar, SFTP uses encryption to secure your data while it’s being transferred while FTP upload is not.
 We agree with Google

-Getting set up with FTP and SFTP is a bit tricker than Direct Upload.
+Getting set up with FTP and SFTP is a bit trickier than Direct Upload.
 We would cover each step in the process, but Google has done a lot of the work for us.
-Follow their instructions to ensure successful set-up: https://support.google.com/merchants/answer/160627.
+Follow their instructions to ensure successful setup.